zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 As I noticed I use a loading status from redux store, so we also need to mock the redux, so I write the `ReduxProviderWrapper`.

-All right, all the setups are ready, now we use the `renderHook()` to render our hook, the first param of the `renderHook` is a function that we can set the props, the props are what the hook function params been, and we can set initialProps in the second param of the `renderHook`, so that we can use the `rerender(newProps)` returned by `renderHook` to change dependencies, and test the result if is correct, and don't forget to set the wrapper `ReduxProviderWrapper` in the second param of `renderHook` when we use the redux.
+All right, all the setups are ready, now we use the `renderHook()` to render our hook, the first param of the `renderHook` is a function that we can set the props, the props are what the hook function params have been, and we can set initialProps in the second param of the `renderHook`, so that we can use the `rerender(newProps)` returned by `renderHook` to change dependencies, and test the result if is correct, and don't forget to set the wrapper `ReduxProviderWrapper` in the second param of `renderHook` when we use the redux.
 ```jsx
 import { renderHook, waitFor } from '@testing-library/react'
 import useDetailData from './useDetailData'